-Assure that the floor and structure of the installation location are sufficient to support the full installed weight of the boiler, including water content of the heat exchanger and related piping.
-Failure to ensure the floor and structure of the installation location are structurally sound before installation of the boiler can result in structural failure, substantial property damage, severe personal injury, or death.
+Assure that the structure of the installation location is sufficient to support the full installed weight of the boiler, including water content of the heat exchanger and related piping.
+Failure to ensure the structure of the installation location is structurally sound before installation of the boiler can result in structural failure, substantial property damage, severe personal injury, or death.